Haantjes Algebras and Diagonalization: Characteristic Haantjes coordinates and block diagonalization

-We shall present below some of our main results, concerning the existence of charts of coordinates in which a family of Haantjes operators takes a diagonal form in the semisimple case, and a block-diagonal form in the non-semisimple one.
+We shall present below some of our main results, concerning the existence of charts of coordinates in which a family of commuting Haantjes operators takes a block-diagonal form. \begin{proposition} Let $\mathcal{K}=\{\boldsymbol{K}_1,\ldots,\boldsymbol{K}_w\}$, $\boldsymbol{K}_\alpha: TM\to TM$, $\alpha=1,\ldots,w$ be a family of commuting operator fields; we assume that one of them, say $\boldsymbol{K}_1$, has vanishing Haantjes torsion.
+Then, there exist local charts in which all of the operators $\boldsymbol{K}_\alpha$ can be written simultaneously in a block-diagonal form.
+In addition, if we assume that

-Let us recall that, given a set of commuting semisimple operators, there exist reference frames in which all operators are simultaneously diagonalized.
-A relevant problem is to ascertain whether one can find, among such common eigen-frames, \emph{integrable} eigen-frames. \begin{theorem} Let $\mathcal{K}=\{\boldsymbol{K}_1,\ldots,\boldsymbol{K}_m\}$ be a commuting set of $\mathrm{m}$ semisimple operators.
-There exists a set of local coordinates in which every $\boldsymbol{K}_i \in \mathcal{K}$ can be simultaneously diagonalized if and only if their Haantjes torsion vanishes identically. \end{theorem} \begin{proof} Let us consider the operator $\boldsymbol{K}_1$.
-By assumption, it is semisimple and has vanishing Haantjes torsion.
-Therefore the Haantjes Theorem \ref{th:Haan} assures that in each neighborhood $U \in M$ there exists a local Haantjes chart in which it takes a diagonal form.
-Such a chart is adapted to the decomposition of each tangent space by the eigen-spaces